SwayamKumar1/python-calculator/README.md

-# python-calculator
+# python Calculator

 A simple calculator built using Python functions.
+Supports addition, subtraction, multiplication, and division.

+## How to Run
+1. Clone this repo
+2. Run `Test.py`
+3. Follow the instructions